Firmwehr/gentle/README.md

 decent and it would have been interesting to see how fast the compiler would be with a proper backend.

-Currently gentle implements the following optimizations:
+Currently, gentle implements the following optimizations:
 * **Algebraic identities** (distributive, associative, additive/multiplicative
   identities and many more)
 * **Boolean optimizations** (e.g. elimination of unnecessary jumps)